Skip to content

 People living with BPD also benefit from regular physical health care.
 This includes:

-• Ongoing care with a trusted primary care provider or GP
+• Ongoing care with a trusted primary care provider or primary care doctor

 • Managing chronic conditions (such as diabetes or heart disease), which are common in Michigan’s adult population